jdjakub/papers/prog-2022/prog22-manuscript.md

 Similarly to Lisp systems, Smalltalk adopts the persistent address space model of programming where all objects remain in memory, but based on _objects_ and _message passing_ rather than _lists_.
 Any changes made to the system state by programming or execution are preserved when the computer is turned off.
 Lastly, the fact that much of the Smalltalk environment is implemented in itself makes it possible to extensively modify the system from within.

 \paragraph{UNIX.}
-We included Lisp and Smalltalk in the O-type because they function as operating systems in many ways.
+We include Lisp and Smalltalk in this group because they function as operating systems in many ways.
 On specialized machines, like the Xerox Alto and Lisp machines, the user started their machine directly in the Lisp or Smalltalk environment and was able to do everything they needed from *within* the system.
 Nowadays, however, this experience is associated with UNIX and its descendants on a vast range of commodity machines.

 UNIX illustrates the fact that many aspects of programming systems are shaped by their intended target audience.
 Built for computer hackers, its abstractions and interface are close to the machine.
 Although historically linked to the C language, UNIX developed a language-agnostic set of abstractions that make it possible to use multiple programming languages in a single system.
 While everything is an object in Smalltalk, the ontology of the UNIX system consists of files, memory, executable programs, and running processes.
 Note the explicit "stage" distinction here: UNIX distinguishes between volatile *memory* structures, which are lost when the system is shut down, and non-volatile *disk* structures that are preserved.
 This distinction between types of memory is considered, by Lisp and Smalltalk, to be an implementation detail to be abstracted over by their persistent address space.
 Still, this did not prevent the UNIX ontology from supporting a pluralistic ecosystem of different languages and tools.